BookWood/ForComic/README.md

 ForComic
 ========

-Development of a Comic 3D solution for BookWood
+Development of a Comic 3D solution for BookWood.